Tencent/TencentPretrain/README.md

 <br/>

 ## Quickstart
 This section uses several commonly-used examples to demonstrate how to use TencentPretrain.
 More details are discussed in Instructions section.
 We firstly use BERT (a text pre-training model) on book review sentiment classification dataset.
-The dataset is collected by [this paper](http://www.cips-cl.org/static/anthology/CCL-2018/CCL-18-086.pdf) and is available [here](https://github.com/Embedding/Embedding.github.io/blob/master/extrinsic_eval_data.zip).
 We pre-train model on book review corpus and then fine-tune it on book review sentiment classification dataset.
 There are three input files: book review corpus, book review sentiment classification dataset, and vocabulary.
 All files are encoded in UTF-8 and included in this project.

 The format of the corpus for BERT is as follows (one sentence per line and documents are delimited by empty lines)：
 ```